Why I Started Writing:

 Books I Have Written:

-The Lost Stones of Argonia: Kingdom Lost, book one, and Quest for the Queen, book two, and Battle for the Crown, book three.
+The Lost Stones of Argonia: Kingdom Lost, book one, Quest of the Queen, book two, and Battle for the Crown, book three.

 What I'm Working On Now:

 Dreaming up a new series.